peopledoc/django-ltree-demo/README.md

 ## The magic part: PostgreSQL triggers

-If you just add a ltree field to your model, you will have to keep the field up-to-date when inserting or updating instances.
+If you add a ltree field to your model, you will have to keep the field up-to-date when inserting or updating instances.
 We could do that with Django signals, but it turns out that PostgreSQL is far better for maintaining integrity & writing efficient code.

 Every time we insert or update a row, we can reconstruct its path by appending its code to the path of its parent.
-If the path changed, we'll also need to update the path of the children, which is a simple `UPDATE`.
+If the path has changed, we'll also need to update the path of the children, which can be written as a simple `UPDATE` query.

-This can be done easily with [PostgreSQL triggers](https://www.postgresql.org/docs/current/static/sql-createtrigger.html).
+All that can be done easily with [PostgreSQL triggers](https://www.postgresql.org/docs/current/static/sql-createtrigger.html).
 You can find an implementation of those triggers in the file [`demo/categories/sql/triggers.sql`](/demo/categories/sql/triggers.sql).